taosdata/TDgpt-demo/README.md

 The docker-compose.yml has defined a persistent volume tdengine-data for the TDengine container.
 After the container starts, use the docker cp command to copy demo_data into the container for use.

-Note: If the host machine is based on the aarch-64 architecture, please append the -aarch64 suffix to the image names of TDengine and TDgpt in the docker-compose.yml file (e.g., tdgpt-aarch64:3.3.6.0 ).
 ## 5. Running the Demo

 ### 5.1 Starting and Stopping Services